VanDirBan/Linux-mint/pages/Basics of Linux.md

 			- `sudo apt install [package_name]` - install a package
 			- `sudo apt remove [package_name]` - remove a package
 			- `apt search [package_name]` - search for a package
+	- SSH Management
+		- `ssh-keygen` - generate SSH key pairs for authentication
+			- `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` - generate a new RSA key pair with 4096 bits and a specified comment
 	- Network
 		- `ip a` - display all IP addresses assigned to all network interfaces
 		- `route -n` - display the kernel routing tables